TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 Basically, ADHD is the inner turmoil of the brain on sonic the hedgehog speed.

-Okay, now I will get into the specifics.
-Here is specifically how ADHD almost ruined my life (slight overexaggeration).
+Okay, now I will get into the specifics..

 ## Severe ADHD Burnout